 Feast your eyes on these clever and delectable butterfly-themed birthday cakes:

-- A strikingly beautiful cake made to look like a monarch butterfly.
+- A strikingly beautiful cake is made to look like a monarch butterfly.

 - This butterfly-covered cake was made for Teacher Appreciation Week at a school that uses butterflies as its mascot (what a great mascot!).